danny0838/git-store-meta/README.md

     .git/hooks/git-store-meta.pl --apply -f mtime

-For a similar reason it'd be preferable to add `-d` option so that directory metadata are restored if they have been stored.
+For a similar reason it'd be preferable to add `--directory` option so that directory metadata are restored if they have been stored.

     .git/hooks/git-store-meta.pl --apply -d

-Furthermore, the `-v` (`--verbose`) option can be used to info what exactly are being applied.
+Furthermore, the `--verbose` (`-v`) option can be used to info what exactly are being applied.

 An `--apply` can not be run when the working tree or index is dirty, since the